zigzaga00/computing-zz00/y5/programming/autumn-two/lesson-three/lesson-plan-3.md

 **Objective:** Students will add develop different responses based on fish costumes when the cat sprite touches the fish.

-**Materials Needed:** Projects from previous lessons | ideas for development of games.
+**Materials Needed:** Projects from previous lessons | ideas for development of games | possibly a link to the [developed game](https://scratch.mit.edu/projects/1045343400/)

 ---